wdescamps/side_projects/ObsidianGPT/MyNewVault/ Text Data/ FastText.md

 You will get the results of the validation test along with the prediction for the new review.

+## Resources

+a.
+FastText Website: The official FastText website provides a comprehensive guide, documentation, and research papers associated with the model. (https://fasttext.cc/)
+b.
+FastText GitHub Repository: The GitHub repo contains the complete source code and necessary instructions for installing and using FastText. (https://github.com/facebookresearch/fastText)
+c.
+Tutorial on FastText: This tutorial by Facebook AI researchers provides a detailed introduction to using FastText for text classification. (https://arxiv.org/abs/1607.01759)

 **See Also**:

 - [[ Bag of Words]]